 Turtle excluder devices

-The use of TEDs as specified in the Fisheries (East Coast Trawl) Management Plan (2010) helps reduce the catch of endangered and protected sea turtle species.
+The use of TEDs helps reduce the catch of endangered and protected sea turtle species.

 Grids are installed in the netting at an angle of 30–55°.
 This creates a physical barrier that lets prawns and other animals smaller than the bar spacing pass through the TED and into the codend.
 Sea turtles, other large animals and debris slide along the grid to an exit hole cut in the top or bottom of the surrounding mesh.
 The exit hole may be partially covered by a flap of webbing to reduce the possibility of losing prawns.

-From 1 March 2015 fishers will have the option of using an accelerator funnel with their TEDs.
-From this date fishers will also have the option to use scallop mesh up to 90mm when constructing TED flaps for use with their scallop nets.
+Fishers can use an accelerator funnel with their TEDs and scallop mesh up to 90mm when constructing TED flaps for use with their scallop nets.

 |Accelerator funnel specifications|